-Welcome to a fun Scratch tutorial for kids!
-In this article, we’ll show you how to make a maze in Scratch.
-We’ll start from the beginning and demonstrate how to create your own maze, control the character’s escape from the maze with arrow keys, and even customize the maze with different themes.
+Today we'll reveal how make a maze in Scratch, so you can guide your student from start to finish.
+We’ll demonstrate how to create your own maze, control your character’s escape from the maze with arrow keys, and even customize your maze with different themes.
 Let's get started!

-Check out the maze game we’re building here!
+Check out the maze game we’re building here, so you can see where we're headed!
 Follow the steps below to see how to do this with Scratch coding.
 Or watch our helpful video to hear instructions.

 1. Set up the maze and character